 01 of 10

-Piping adds a decorative finish your sewing projects, including pillows, garments, and accessories.
-While you can buy piping to use, sewing your own allows you to use exactly the fabric, pattern, and color desired.
+Piping adds a decorative finish to your sewing projects, including pillows, garments, and accessories.
+While you can buy piping to use, sewing allows you to use exactly the fabric, pattern, and color desired.
 See how to use cording and fabric to make and use your own piping.

 You will need these supplies: